dcechano/dcechano/README.md

 - 👋 Hi, I’m @dcechano
-- 👀 I’m interested in C and Rust!
+- 👀 I’m interested in C and Rust🦀 and systems programming.
-- 🌱 I’m currently learning about compilers, interpreters and emulators/VMs
+- 🌱 I’m currently learning about compilers, interpreters and emulators/VMs.
 - 💞️ I’m looking to collaborate uutils/coreutils, and rust-lang/rust
 - 📫 How to reach me dcechano@emich.edu